clojure-vim/neovim-client/README.md

 # neovim-client

-A Neovim client library for creating neovim plugins written in Clojure, using msgpack-rpc to communicate with Neovim.
+A Neovim client library for creating plugins written in Clojure, using msgpack-rpc.

 Note that this is pretty much reference implementation quality at best -- nothing Clojars worthy as yet.